Activated carbon: Powdered activated carbon (PAC)

-Granular activated carbon
+Granular activated carbon (GAC)

 Granular activated carbon (GAC) has a relatively larger particle size compared to powdered activated carbon and consequently, presents a smaller external surface.
 Diffusion of the adsorbate is thus an important factor.
-These carbons are suitable for adsorption of gases and vapors, because gaseous substances diffuse rapidly.
+These carbons are suitable for adsorption of gases, vapors and liquids, because these substances diffuse rapidly throughout the filters.
 Granulated carbons are used for air filtration and water treatment, as well as for general deodorization and separation of components in flow systems and in rapid mix basins.
 GAC can be obtained in either granular or extruded form.
 GAC is designated by sizes such as 8×20, 20×40, or 8×30 for liquid phase applications and 4×6, 4×8 or 4×10 for vapor phase applications.
 A 20×40 carbon is made of particles that will pass through a U.S. Standard Mesh Size No. 20 sieve (0.84 mm) (generally specified as 85% passing) but be retained on a U.S. Standard Mesh Size No. 40 sieve (0.42 mm) (generally specified as 95% retained).
 AWWA (1992) B604 uses the 50-mesh sieve (0.297 mm) as the minimum GAC size.
 The most popular aqueous-phase carbons are the 12×40 and 8×30 sizes because they have a good balance of size, surface area, and head loss characteristics.